oracle-livelabs/adb/dedicated/adb-prov-vmc/adb-prov-vmc.md

 4. **Configure the Autonomous VM Cluster Resources:**

     - Compute model: The default compute model is ECPU, which allocates compute resources elastically from the shared pool of Exadata database and storage servers.
-To use OCPU instead, click **Change Compute Model**.
-The OCPU model is based on physical processor cores with hyper-threading enabled.

         ![Compute model](./images/create-avmc-cc3a.png " ")